-65. Departure from Montserrat
+65. Departure from Montserrat exceeding twelve months

-- (1) If the Comptroller has reasonable grounds to believe that any person may leave Montserrat without paying the tax payment of which is in default under section 52 and is due from the person, or from a company or other body of persons controlled by the person, the Comptroller may, by notice in writing served on that person, require the person within the timeframe specified in the notice to: - (a) make payment in full; or - (b) make arrangements satisfactory to the Comptroller for the payment of the tax or to secure the amount that is owing. - (2) If any person fails to make payment in full or give satisfactory security as required under subsection (1), the Comptroller may issue a Certificate of Non-Compliance, stating that the person has an outstanding tax debt, and a copy of the certificate must be given to the person and to the Chief Immigration Officer, who shall not permit the person to leave Montserrat until the Comptroller revokes the certificate because the debt is paid or appropriate security is given.
+- (1) If the Comptroller has reasonable grounds to believe that any person may leave Montserrat for a period in excess of twelve months without paying the tax payment of which is in default under section 52 and is due from the person, or from a company or other body of persons controlled by the person, the Comptroller may, by notice in writing served on that person, require the person within the timeframe specified in the notice to: - (a) make payment in full; or - (b) make arrangements satisfactory to the Comptroller for the payment of the tax or to secure the amount that is owing. - (2) If any person fails to make payment in full or give satisfactory security as required under subsection (1), the Comptroller may issue a Certificate of Non-Compliance, stating that the person has an outstanding tax debt, and a copy of the certificate must be given to the person and to the Chief Immigration Officer, who shall not permit the person to leave Montserrat until the Comptroller revokes the certificate because the debt is paid or appropriate security is given.